GwennaelBuchet/DemoWebGL2/README.md

 ## Demo 4 : Multiple display and animation
 Split the DrawScene function to display several time the same cube, with distinct animations

+## Demo 5 : Add texture
+Apply a simple texture to the cube and modify shaders consequently